geoserver/geoserver/doc/en/user/source/filter/ecql_reference.rst

      - String literal delimited by single quotes.
 To include a single quote in the string use two single-quotes: ``''``
    * - *Geometry*
      - Geometry in WKT format.
+       WKT is defined in the OGC `Simple Features for SQL <http://www.opengeospatial.org/standards/sfs>`_ specification.
        All standard types are supported:
        ``POINT``, ``LINESTRING``, ``POLYGON``,
        ``MULTIPOINT``, ``MULTILINESTRING``, ``MULTIPOLYGON``, ``GEOMETRYCOLLECTION``.
-       ``ENVELOPE`` is also supported.
+       A custom type of ``ENVELOPE`` is also provided.

    * - *Time*
      - A UTC date/time value in the format ``yyyy-mm-hhThh:mm:ss``.
        The seconds value may have a decimal fraction.